 If you have $10,000 of debt and only make $10 an hour, you will have to allocate 1000 hours (or 25 weeks) of your life.
 Get rid of debt by using a debt repayment strategy, consolidation, refinancing or increase your income to afford additional payments.

-Not investing in a future because of uncertainty.
+Not investing in the future because of uncertainty.
 Growing up through two economic crashes have had a profound impact on how we view investing in the stock market.
 We may think the stock investments are risky but we’ve seen in our lifetime how quickly the market recovers.

 How has YOLO impacted your life?
 Can you see how you can apply the new YOLO mindset into achieving your financial and life goals?